Red grouse and licensing

 Step 1: Before you start

-The application for a licence for land which may be used to kill or take red grouse will be a simple online process.
-The first page will set out everything you need to complete the application:
+The application for a licence for land which may be used to kill or take red grouse is a simple online process.
+The first page sets out everything you need to complete the application:

 • grid reference within the landholding